Payroll: Outsourcing

 Businesses may decide to outsource their payroll functions to an outsourcing service like a Payroll service bureau or a fully managed payroll service.
 These can normally reduce the costs involved in having payroll trained employees in-house as well as the costs of systems and software needed to process a payroll.
 Where this may reduce the cost for some companies many will foot a bigger bill to outsource their payroll if they have a specially designed payroll program or payouts for their employees.
 In many countries, business payrolls are complicated in that taxes must be filed consistently and accurately to applicable regulatory agencies.
 For example, restaurant payrolls which typically include tip calculations, deductions, garnishments, and other variables, can be difficult to manage especially for new or small business owners.
-Another reason is that company leaders do not have the time to payroll work.
+Another reason is that company leaders may lack the time to manage payroll tasks directly.

 In the UK, payroll bureaus will deal with all HM Revenue & Customs inquiries and deal with employee's queries.
 Payroll bureaus also produce reports for the businesses' account department and payslips for the employees and can also make the payments to the employees if required.
 As of 6 April 2016, umbrella companies are no longer able to offset travel and subsistence expenses and if they do, they will be deemed liable to reimburse HMRC any tax relief obtained.
 Furthermore, recruitment companies and clients may be potentially liable for the unpaid tax.

 Another reason many businesses outsource is because of the ever-increasing complexity of payroll legislation.
 Annual changes in tax codes, Pay as you earn (PAYE) and National Insurance bands, as well as statutory payments and deductions having to go through the payroll, often mean there is a lot to keep abreast of to maintain compliance with the current legislation.

-On the other hand, businesses may also decide to utilize payroll software to supplement the efforts of a payroll accountant or office instead of hiring more payroll specialists and outsourcing a payroll company.
+On the other hand, businesses may also decide to utilize payroll software to supplement the efforts of a payroll accountant or office instead of hiring more payroll specialists or outsourcing to a payroll company.
 Payroll software bases its calculation on entered rate, approved data obtained from other integrated tools like the electronic Bundy clock, and other essential digital HR tools.